Qiskit/qiskit-aer/CONTRIBUTING.md

 * AER_CUDA_ARCH

-    This flag allows us we to specify the CUDA architecture instead of letting the build system auto detect it.
+    This flag allows you to specify the CUDA architecture instead of letting the build system auto detect it.
     It can also be set as an ENV variable with the same name, although the flag takes precedence.

     Values:  Auto | Common | All | List of valid CUDA architecture(s).